-December 31, I December 31,
+Decem iber 31, Decembe er 31,

-(\$ in thousands) 2022 2021
+(\$ in thousands) 20 23 2022

-Long-term deposits \$ 607 \$ 606
+Long-term deposits \$ 556 \$ 607

-NQDC plan assets 335 311
+NQDC plan assets 409 335

-Total \$ 942 \$ 917
+Total \$ 965 \$ 942

-9. LONG-TERM DEBT
+10. LONG-TERM DEBT

 On March 15, 2021, we entered into a senior secured term loan facility ("Term Facility") with TCW Asset Management Company, LLC, as agent, for the lenders party thereto in the amount of \$130 million.
 The Term Facility provided for quarterly payments of principal and bears interest of LIBOR plus 7.00% through June 30, 2021.
 After this date, interest was assessed quarterly based on our total leverage ratio.
 The total leverage ratio is calculated as (a) Total Debt to (b) EBITDA.
 If our total leverage ratio is greater than or equal to 4.00, the effective interest rate will be SOFR plus 7.50% (or at our option, Prime Rate plus 6.50%).
-If our total leverage ratio is less than 4.00, but greater than 3.00, the effective interest rate will be SOFR plus 7.00% (or at our option, Prime Rate plus 6.00%).
-If our total leverage ratio is less than 3.00, the effective interest rate will be SOFR plus 6.50% (or at our option, Prime Rate plus 6.00%).
-If our total leverage ratio is less than 3.00, the effective interest rate will be SOFR plus 6.50% (or at our option, Prime Rate plus 6.00%).
-If our total leverage ratio is less than 3.00, the effective interest rate of 1.00%.
-In June 2022, we entered into a second amendment with TCW to further amend our Term Facility to consent to modifications in our borrowing capacity under the ABL Facility as described below, and to adjust certain pricing and prepayment terms, among other things.
-The second amendment also modified the interest index whereas SOFR will be used to calculate interest rather than LIBOR.
-The effective interest rate was increased to SOFR plus 7.50% through November 2022.
-In November 2022, the Term Facility was amended to increase the effective interest rate to LIBOR plus 7.00% until June 2023 and to provide certain EBITDA adjustments with response to financial covenants, among other things.
+If our total leverage ratio is less than 4.00, but greater than 3.00, the effective interest rate will be SOFR plus 7.50% (or at our option, Prime Rate plus 6.00%).
+If our total leverage ratio is less than 3.00, the effective interest rate will be SOFR plus 5.50%).
+The Term Facility also has a SOFR floor rate of 1.00%.
+In June 2022, we entered into a second amendment with TCW to amend our Term Facility to consent to modifications in our borrowing capacity under the ABL Facility as described below, and to adjust certain pricing and prepayment terms, among other things.
+The second amendment also modified the interest index whereas SOFR will be used to calculate interest rate the effective interest rate will June 2023 and to provide certain EBITDA adjustments with response to financial covenants, among other things.
+In May 2023, we entered into a fourth amendment with TCW to further amend our Term Facility to provide certain EBITDA adjustments in respect of the financial covenants, adjust the method to calculate total debt, continue certain pricing terms, extend certain preayment terms, and pay such lenders certain amendment fees, among other things.
+In Cover 2023, we entered into a sixth amendment with TCW to further amend our Term Facility to provide certain EBITDA adjustments in respect of the financial covenants, adjust the performance pricing grid, and adjust the total leverage ratio

-Our Term Facility is collateralized by a second-lien on accounts receivable, inventory, cash and related assets and a first-lien on substantially all other assets.
+Our Term Facility is collateralized by a second-lien on accounts receivable, inventory, cash and related assets, and a first-lien on substantially all other assets.
 The Term Facility matures on March 15, 2026.